aws-samples/container-patterns/pattern/sam-fargate/index.md

 !!! @/pattern/sam-fargate/diagram.svg

-#### Define your Amazon ECS Cluster, ECR Repo, Log Group, and all IAM related roles/policies
+#### Define your Infrastructure

 The following AWS SAM CLI template.yaml creates a simple Amazon ECS cluster using AWS Fargate.

+As part of the `template.yaml`, the following resources will be created:

+- Amazon ECS Cluster
+- ECR Repo
+- Log Group
+- All IAM related roles/policies

-In addition to the template.yaml, you will also need a vpc.yaml, where the necessary network resources are defined.
+In addition to the template.yaml, you will also need a `vpc.yaml`, where the necessary network resources are defined.

 Finally, AWS SAM CLI will also look for a samconfig file, which contains default parameters for your Infrastructure as Code.

-You will also need an application you can deploy to your infrastructure.
-For the purpose of this demo, a simple Hello World nodeJS application is provided for you.

 <tabs>